My responses to a Jehovah's Witness

 is also claiming to be God Almighty.
 Although prophets were used by God to resuscitate people

-who had died, and Jesus raised others during his ministry, the power to resurrect someone from the dead who will never die again belongs to
+who had died, the power to resurrect someone from the dead who will never die again belongs to

 In John 10, Jesus explains how it is possible for him to die and yet raise himself from the dead.